bennytemmerman/toha/content/posts/Linux/LazyCache/mirror.md

 ---

-## 6. End-to-End Walkthrough, Operational Verification & Edge Cases
+## 8. Operational verification & edge cases

-### 6.1 Step-by-Step System Validation Routine
+### 8.1 Step-by-Step System Validation Routine

 Once both the server proxy configuration and client profiles have been adjusted, execute the following operational sequence to confirm system efficacy.